Interoperable-data/automate-va/TTL/examples/README.md

     ...
     vpa:definesCase eva:{authorisation case identified by type id + index} , ... ;

-eva:{authorisation case identified by type id + index} a era:VAAuthorisationCase ;
+eva:{authorisation case identified by type id + index} a era:VehicleTypeAuthorisationCase ;
     vpa:permissionType era{SKOS-CS} ;
     ...
     # 4RP means the application exists
     vpa:supports eva:va-{OSSID} | eva:va-{NATIONAL AUTH ID} ;
     ...

-eva:va-{OSS_ID} | eva:va-{NATIONAL AUTH ID} a era:VAApplication ;
+eva:va-{OSS_ID} | eva:va-{NATIONAL AUTH ID} a era:VehicleTypeAuthorisationApplication ;
     # if possible add more properties when known, using dcterms.
     vpa:requestFor eva:{OSSID} | eva:{NATIONAL AUTH} .

-eva:{OSSID} a era:VAAuthorisation ;
+eva:{OSSID} a era:VehicleTypeAuthorisation ;
     # other properties as colected from the Authorisation-section in ERATV
 ```

 [Example type: 13-178-0010-8-001-001](https://eratv.era.europa.eu/Eratv/Home/View/13-178-0010-8-001-001)

-#### Before the fourth Railway Package
+### Before 2018/545 (3RP, 2016/797): types as introduced with 2008/57

-It can generally be assumed that several information on types authorised under pre-4RP is not present.
+It can generally be assumed that some information on types authorised under 3RP is not present.
 Comparing with a 4RP vehicle type:

 - The Manufacturer is only identified by one Literal (string)
 - The vehicle type holder: same
-- The "area of use" not legally existing, authorisations were given for a membse state.
+- The "area of use" not legally existing, authorisations were given for a member state.
-- There is no trace with OSS, as this application did not exist and all "APIS" were delivered nationally.
+- There is no trace in OSS, as this application did not exist and all "APIS" were delivered nationally.

 In this case, the above structure is reduced as follows: